ksh168/smolink-url_shortener/README.md

 * Ability to view stats for individual links by adding "-stats" to URL

-* User can create a account and then generate and manage all the stats from there
+* User can create a account and then generate and manage all the links and their stats from there

 * Security against cyber attacks